Robust Sparse Mean Estimation via Sum of Squares: Introduction

 \paragraph{Sampling Preserves Certifiably Bounded Moments}

 For our identifiability proof (and to ensure feasibility of our program), we require that the uniform distribution over the uncorrupted samples satisfies certifiably bounded $t$-th moments in $k$-sparse directions.
 However, we initially know only that the distribution from which these samples are drawn has $t$-th moments certifiably bounded by $M$ in $k$-sparse directions.
 Given that the underlying inlier distribution satisfies certifiably bounded moments, we need to show that the property transfers to the empirical distribution.
-In the dense case, it is relatively easy to prove such a concentration result, using $\poly(d)$ samples for all $v \in \R^d$, via spectral concentration inequalities.
-On other other hand, establishing the analogous statement in the sparse setting with $\poly(k)$ samples requires an alternate approach.
+In the dense case, it is relatively easy to prove such a concentration result in $\poly(d)$ samples for all $v \in \R^d$ via spectral concentration inequalities.
+In contrast, doing this in the sparse setting with $\poly(k)$ samples requires an alternate approach.